 It’s important to be active and stay healthy, especially if you’re living with psoriatic disease.
 Keeping your body moving can help you shed pounds and avoid other diseases associated with psoriasis and psoriatic arthritis.

-Making that jump-start into living a more active life, especially if you’ve been spending more time on the couch than at the gym, can be hard.
+Making that jump-start into living a more active life can be hard.
 It doesn’t make things easier if you’re older or living with physical limitations.
 That’s why, for most of us, walking is a great way to keep in shape or maintain a healthy lifestyle.

 “Walking is such a great exercise because it does a million things.
 It’s great for cardiovascular health, it decreases body weight, it decreases blood pressure, it builds strength and endurance.
 There are also studies that say it helps to reduce depression and anxiety rates,” says physical therapist Lauren Smith, DPT, at the Hospital for Special Surgery in New York City.